-The proposal requires the removal of all of the trees on the site as detailed in the Arboricultural Impact Assessment prepared by Redgum Arboricultual and Horticulture Consultants which accompanies the application.
+The proposal requires the removal of all of the trees on the site as well as the street trees adjacent to the site as detailed in the Arboricultural Impact Assessment and Addendum prepared by Redgum Arboricultual and Horticulture Consultants which accompanies the application.
 The development of the site will however involve the comprehensive landscaping of both the subject site and surrounding public domain in a coordinated and generous fashion as illustrated in the Landscape Plan prepared by Place Design which accompanies the application.